kaffashzadeh/OzoneIran/README.md

-This repo contains a few scripts for the analysis of ozone over Iran.
+This repo holds several scripts for the analysis of ozone over Iran.

 There are two branches:

 *GlobalModel*: in which two models are evaluated using a new methodology.

+The package is a set of scripts to:

+- assess the models

+- plot the outputs

+- map the stations

-More information can be found in: _
+More information can be found in: [Assessment of Tropospheric Ozone Products from CAMS Reanalysis and CAMS Daily Forecast using Observations over North and Northwest of Iran]()

-*Trend*: coming soon ...
+*_*